xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

   - Feed an intelligence that will drive appropriate actions to adjust the current status to align with the intended status.

 NEW-OPS-REQ-STRENGTHEN-DM:
-:Network softwarization can only happen with a strong, committed standardization effort, complemented by active involvement in open-source projects that facilitate access to code.
+: Network softwarization can only happen with a strong, committed standardization effort, complemented by active involvement in open-source projects that facilitate access to code.
 : Particularly, **without data models, a Network API is essentially useless**.

 ## Fragmented Ecosystem